greghendershott/racket-mode/README.md

   search for module paths and filenames.

 - **racket-find-collection** uses `raco fc` to find a collection's directory.
-If you haven't already, you will need to `raco install raco-find-collection` for this to work.
+If you haven't already, you will need to `raco pkg install raco-find-collection` for this to work.

 - **racket-smart-open-bracket-enable**: If you customize this to `t` (it is `nil` by default), then you can press <kbd>[</kbd> and either